-Only proceed with this step if you are planting fruit trees in an area with a known gopher issue, like most of our garden.
-This goes for voles and moles too!
-Gophers love chewing on pretty much all vegetation, but seem particularly drawn to the tender root systems of young fruit trees.
-They can easily kill them in the process!
+If you live in an area with a known gopher problem (like us), it’s wise to plant a tree with a gopher basket to protect it.
+This goes for voles and moles too.
+Gophers love chewing on pretty much all vegetation, but seem particularly drawn to the tender root systems of young fruit trees – and easily kill them in the process!
 If your garden has only a mild to moderate issue with gophers, you could choose to experiment and skip a gopher basket.
 See what happens!
 After some trial and error here, we have realized that most of our fruit trees need baskets to be safe – especially fig trees, which we have several of!

 Step 4: Place Your Tree in the Hole

-Before we remove the tree from its nursery container, we like to set the potted tree inside the hole to make sure everything is looking good.
-After being planted, the top of the root ball and base of the tree trunk should sit just slightly higher than ground level.
+Before removing the tree from its nursery container, set the potted tree inside the hole to make sure everything is looking good.
+After you plant the tree, the top of the root ball and base of the tree trunk should sit just slightly higher than ground level.
 Assess your hole depth, and adjust by adding or removing more soil if needed.

-For larger, difficult-to-maneuver trees, we have learned a nifty trick!
+For large, heavy, difficult-to-maneuver trees, we have learned a nifty trick!
 Cut the plastic pot away!
-Sure, you can’t reuse the pot this way, but it vastly reduces the risk of accidentally damaging or shocking the tree.
+Sure, you can’t reuse the pot this way, but it vastly reduces the risk of accidentally damaging or shocking the tree (or your back).
 Using strong scissors or shears, carefully cut the bottom of the pot off first.
 Then set the tree inside the hole.
 Next, cut down along the side of the remaining pot from top to bottom.
 Boom!
 Now you can just peel that sucker away.

 Ensure the root ball is centered in the planting hole, and is still at the desired height.
 If roots are bound and circling around themselves, carefully loosen or cut those ones only, but otherwise try to leave the root ball as undisturbed as possible.
 Also check to see that the tree is standing straight, and that the main branches are pointing the direction you prefer.